mshilts1/micro4R/README.md

 #> 7 SAMPLED_5348-MS-1_381-T… CTRL… positive …       NA <NA>     <NA>         FALSE
 ```

-Let’s look at the ‘SampleID’ field, which are what they sound like, and
+Let’s look at the ‘SampleID’ field, which is what is sound like, and
 uniquely identifies each sample:

 ``` r